sisso/rust-space/rust/docs/forum.md

 # Forum

+## What the game is?

+Homeworld with X3 with Factorio

+Start from nothing, create a production scale until you domain many sectors.

+## We dont need auto trade

+Traders are kind of replacement of belts in factorio.
+User will need to define routes between stations and production, that level of automatiion is not necessary.
+- user defined routes, shis request.
+After construct ship and assignt o trade, they wil be automatic assign to one of free routes

+Same as miners.
+User should define ares to be mined, and fleets will be autoamtic assign,.

 ## Movement prediction should not be exposed to GUI

 GUI must not care and have no algorithm related with movements.
 We are not trying to simulate a networkcode.